Hotpoint: Edison General Electric Company

 In 1927, GE bought the factory and entire company.
 It became known as the Edison General Electric Co. in 1931.

 Most Hotpoint production moved to GE's mammoth Appliance Park manufacturing complex in Louisville, Kentucky, in the beginning of the 1950s.
 To this day, many Hotpoint appliances are made at Louisville, and as of 2013 was the largest appliance plant in the world.

 GEC

 In 1929, HEAC joined the Associated Electrical Industries (AEI) group, itself bought by The General Electric Company in 1967.
 By the 1960s it was the market leader in household electrical appliances in the United Kingdom, followed by Sweden's Electrolux.

 GDA

-Hotpoint continued as a subsidiary of GEC until 1989, when it was merged into a new division of GEC called General Domestic Appliances (GDA).
+Hotpoint continued as a subsidiary of GE until 1989, when it was merged into a new division of GE called General Domestic Appliances (GDA).
 50% of GDA was purchased by General Electric (USA), with whom it owned the joint venture.
 In 1998, the Redring and Xpelair brands also joined GDA, and Hotpoint was categorized as part of GDA Applied Energy.